-Summary of comments or views not accepted and the reasons for not accepting them.
+6. Summary of comments or views not accepted and the reasons for not accepting them

 There were no comments, opinions, or statements rejected during the public comment period, survey collection, stakeholder forums, publicly available meetings, or public hearings.
-All comments were received and considered for the Consolidated Plan

-Summary
+7. Summary

 This Consolidated Plan consists of four parts including: a housing and community development needs assessment, a market analysis, a Strategic Plan, and the Annual Action Plan.
-The Strategic Plan is a key component of the Consolidated Plan that outlines the County's objectives and outcomes to meet the needs identified in the assessment section.
+The Strategic Plan is a key component of the Consolidated Plan, as this section outlines the County's objectives and outcomes to meet the needs identified in the assessment section.
 The Annual Action Plan, one of five annual plans, outlines how federal resources will be allocated.
-Seminole County will prepare Annual Action Plans to describe strategies and projects proposed to address the goals identified in the Consolidated Plan.
+Each year after that an Annual Plan will be completed to communicate how these funds will be allocated to meet the objectives identified in the Consolidated Plan.
+The plan was developed based on American Community Survey Data, existing local plans, feedback from community stakeholders and residents.
+The Consolidated Plan seeks to provide the data analysis and the basis for focusing the federal grants covered in the plan.